kajott/CompoKit/Compo-HOWTO.md

 Since the work of preparing entries is done half in CKLaunch and half in a normal file manager, this is a good time to learn that pressing Ctrl+Enter in CKLaunch opens the currently selected file or directory in Explorer, and Shift+Enter opens it in Total Commander.
 In the other direction, simply dragging an item from a file manager into CKLaunch's window will navigate to that file or directory.

+While preparing entries for PC demo and intro compos, it may be a good idea to have [Capturinha](https://github.com/kebby/Capturinha) running in the background.
+(It can be installed in CompoKit by running `setup.cmd capturinha`.)
+Select the "only record when fullscreen" option and start it; then minimize all windows except CKLaunch before running an entry (important!).
+When the entry is subsequently run, Capturinha generates a nice video capture in the background as soon as fullscreen mode is entered, and stops capturing when fullscreen mode is left again.
+This way, we end up with a directory full of high-quality captures of the demos we've shown &ndash; useful for post-party YouTube uploads!
+Just remember to stop Capturinha again, otherwise it will happily continue to capture *everything* that runs fullscreen &ndash; including video players and browser windows ...

 If the party allows remote entries, the Inbox where these entries are sent to needs to be monitored as well, and entries need to be added into the PMS.
-Having a single organizer (*not* necessarily the compo organizer!) take care of this is **really** useful &ndash; we didn't have one at Deadline 2018, and it was a mess, but we did have one at Deadline 2019, and everything "just worked"!
+Having a single organizer (*not* necessarily the compo organizer!) take care of this is **really** useful &ndash; we didn't have one at Deadline 2018, and it was a mess, but we did have one at later Deadlines, and everything "just worked".

 If there are not enough entries in a compo, a decision has to be made about with which other compo it shall be merged.
 In many cases, it's a welcome gesture towards the compo participants to ask them what they would like best: Merge the 64k compo into 4k (producing a "combined intro" compo), or into "demo"?
 Or maybe move an entry from another, well-staffed compo into a starving one, if there's enough overlap with the target compo's topic?